-- Which currencies will the gateway pay out in to the seller?
+- Which currencies will the gateway pay out to the seller?

 2. Hosted checkout

 Most gateways offer a hosted checkout option.
-When customers are ready to pay, they are redirected to a ‘hosted’ payment page, which enables them to complete the transaction.
-They are then redirected back to the seller’s website.
+When customers are ready to pay, they are redirected to a ‘hosted’ payment page (i.e. a checkout which is hosted on the vendor’s website, not your own), which enables them to complete the transaction.
+They are then redirected back to your website.

 Pros of a hosted payment gateway